Skip to main content

-SemHash provides a simple interface for representative sampling, which is useful for selecting a subset of data that best represents the entire dataset.
+SemHash provides a flexible interface for representative sampling, which is useful for selecting a subset of data that best represents the entire dataset.
 This can be particularly useful in scenarios where you want to reduce the size of your dataset while retaining its diversity.
+This works by first selecting samples that have the highest average similarity to other samples in the dataset (the most “central” samples), and then applying a diversification strategy to select samples that are diverse within that candidate set.
+SemHash uses Pyversity for diversification, supporting multiple strategies.

 Representative Sampling from a Single Dataset